doverunner/fps-ios-sdk/sample/Advanced/README.md

-# PallyConFPSAdvanced : HLS Stream download and Playback
+# FairPlayAdvanced : HLS Stream download and Playback

-This sample demonstrates how to use the `PallyConFPSSDK` framework to play HTTP Live Streams hosted on remote servers as well as how to persist the HLS streams on disk for offline playback.
+This sample demonstrates how to use the `DoveRunnerFairPlay` framework to play HTTP Live Streams hosted on remote servers as well as how to persist the HLS streams on disk for offline playback.